 - Direct-to-consumer (DTC) – Manufacturers are increasingly selling through DTC channels.
 The trend is being led by startup companies – such as Dollar Shave Club, WarbyParker, Casper, Everland, and The Honest Company.
 As newer brands capture the minds and wallets of consumers, Nike, Under Armour, P&G, VF Brands, and other incumbent brands are fighting back with aggressive DTC sales targets.
 In fact, Unilever, one of the world’s largest consumer goods company, purchased Dollar Shave Club for $1 billion.

 - eCommerce role in DTC – Many brands using the DTC model rely exclusively on online channels.
-In 2016, online retail sales reached nearly $400 billion in the US – or almost 42% of all retail sales – with 2017 projections to reach over $459 billion.
+Online retail sales is expected to reach $452.76 billion, accounting for 9% of total retail sales.

 In the B2B world, business buyers are expecting the ease, convenience, and personalization available on consumer sites from their business partners.
 In fact, business-to-business (B2B) eCommerce was more than double that of retail online sales ($829 billion) in the US last year.
 Building out or creating a system that supports both customer-facing and back-office operations for both retail and business sales is critical.